cornelldev/Cornelldev/README.md

 ### Hi there 👋

-- 🔭 I’m working on improving Blogr's landing page,
-- 🌱 I’m currently working with Javascript,
+- 🌱 I’m currently working and improving on Javascript,
 - 📫 How to reach me: You can email me at corneliusolusoji@gmail.com